GOOFy fermions: Introduction

 Recently~\cite{Ferreira:2023dke}, however, a new class of (suspected) symmetries was identified, dubbed {\em $r_0$-symmetries} or, due to the initials of the authors of that paper, GOOFy symmetries.
 In that paper it was shown that certain relations among 2HDM scalar parameters were RG invariant to all orders of perturbation theory, but such relations could not be reproduced by any of the six symmetry classes hitherto identified.
 It was shown that RG invariance held to all orders if scalar and gauge interactions were considered.
-This strongly suggests that there is an underlying symmetry of the model causing this RG invariance, but such a symmetry cannot be generated by unitary transformations involving scalar doublets, or their complex conjugates.
-The origin of such RG-invariant relations remains a mystery, but in~\cite{Ferreira:2023dke} an unorthodox proposal was made: the scalar potential parameters relations could be obtained if the real components of the doublets were rescaled by imaginary factors of ``$\pm\, i$"; such relations cause a sign change in the scalar kinetic terms, however, which is then compensated by an imaginary scaling of the spacetime coordinates themselves, $x_\mu\rightarrow i x_\mu$.
+This strongly suggests that there is an underlying symmetry of the model causing this RG invariance, but such a symmetry cannot be generated by unitary transformations involving scalar doublets, or their complex conjugates, which leave the kinetic terms invariant, including scalar-gauge interactions.
+In~\cite{Ferreira:2023dke} an unorthodox~\footnote{Notice that in this context the authors of~\cite{Doring:2024kdg} use the term ``unorthodox" to specifically designate model extensions with non-normal subgroups.} proposal for the origin of such RG-invariant relations was made: the scalar potential parameters relations could be obtained if the real components of the doublets were rescaled by imaginary factors of ``$\pm\, i$"; such relations cause a sign change in the scalar kinetic terms, however, which is then compensated by an imaginary scaling of the spacetime coordinates themselves, $x_\mu\rightarrow i x_\mu$.
 An imaginary scaling of the gauge boson fields is then also required so that the full scalar + gauge lagrangian is invariant under these strange transformations.
 The striking aspect of this bizarre procedure is how consistent it turns out to be: imaginary scaling of scalar fields requires the imaginary scaling of spacetime coordinates to keep the scalar kinetic terms invariant; for gauge-scalar interaction terms to be invariant gauge fields must also be scaled by imaginary coefficients, and that scaling is shown to then preserve the gauge fields' kinetic terms and self interactions.
 Further, in~\cite{Ferreira:2025ate} this procedure was shown that invariance under an $r_0$-symmetry could be extended to the 1-loop effective potential.
 The strangeness of this imaginary scaling then justified the dubbing of these symmetries as GOOFy.